 \section{Illustrative Examples}

-Before concluding, we offer three simple examples in our setting in which global accuracy is \textit{not} maximized by a positive threshold rule.
-The first example (Example \ref{negCut}) considers a setting, \textit{without cheating}, in which the global accuracy-maximizing algorithm is a negative threshold rule.\footnote{\cite{PennPatty25AlgEndog} recently showed such a rule to be optimal in a similar, but simpler, setting.} We denote the CDF of the $\mathrm{Normal}(\mu,\sigma^2)$ distribution by $\Phi_{\mu,\sigma^2}$ and the PDF by $\phi_{\mu,\sigma^2}$.
+Before concluding, we offer three simple examples in our setting in which global accuracy is maximized by a negative threshold or two-cut rule.
+The first example (Example \ref{negCut}) considers a setting, without cheating, in which the global accuracy-maximizing algorithm is a negative threshold rule.\footnote{\cite{PennPatty25AlgEndog} recently showed such a rule to be optimal in a simpler setting with binary signals.} We denote the CDF of the $\mathrm{Normal}(\mu,\sigma^2)$ distribution by $\Phi_{\mu,\sigma^2}$ and the PDF by $\phi_{\mu,\sigma^2}$.

-\ \\ \textbf{Example \exampleNum{negCut} \theexample .} [Global Accuracy Maximized by a Negative Threshold Rule.]\\~\\ Suppose that
+\ \\ \textbf{Example \exampleNum{negCut} \theexample .} \textit{Global Accuracy Maximized by a Negative Threshold Rule.}\\~\\ Suppose that:

 In this setting, the ``sincere" level of compliance---the fraction of the population that would comply in the absence of any extrinsic incentives---is $F(0) = \Phi_{0.5,0.5}(0) = 16\%$.
 Table \ref{Tab:NegativeThresholdGlobalAccuracy} reports the most accurate positive and negative threshold rules in this setting. \\ In this setting, the most accurate positive threshold rule rewards signals above $\tau^*=-0.26$, and the most accurate negative threshold rule rewards signals \textit{below} $\tau^*=-1.55$.
 As illustrated in Table \ref{Tab:NegativeThresholdGlobalAccuracy}, the most accurate threshold rule in this setting is the negative threshold rule.
-By Theorem \ref{quotaTheorem}, this negative threshold rule is the most accurate algorithm in this setting.
+By Theorem \ref{quotaTheorem}, this negative threshold rule is the most accurate classification algorithm in this setting.